Employee Coverage: Monthly premiums $60.00/Deductible $300 per year

 Read, understand, and adhere to safety and environmental protection procedures and work instructions.

 Follows all company and departmental policies and procedures.

 Maintains active communication with management and other employees about all job-related concerns, and informs the Supervisor when problems occur.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 EDUCATION and/or EXPERIENCE

-High school diploma or general education degree (GED) and two years of technical training with at least 2 years related work experience; or equivalent combination of education and experience.
+High school diploma or general education degree (GED) and two years technical training or two years related work experience or an equivalent combination of technical training and experience.

 Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
 Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.

 Ability to apply commonsense understanding to carry out instructions furnished in written, oral, or diagram form.
 Ability to deal with problems involving several concrete variables in standardized situations.